 Our field recorders are available from the RCC 166 cage, but you must reserve your microphone(s) in addition to the recorder body and SD card.
 The Zoom H6 contains a port at the front to plug in one stereo microphone module and 4 XLR inputs on the side for additional mono microphones to be used (the latter is a… Read More »

 All students registered for the ProCom BA or MPC programs have access to technology resources at the RCC 166 EDC cage.
 These include: FCAD Cameras: Canon T5i DSLR Available with tripods, lenses, and SD cards (note that you are a ProCom student requesting a ProCom SD Card).
-View the instructional video to learn more about… Read More »
+View the instructional video to learn more… Read More »

 While the current license agreement prevents ProCom/Ryerson from giving away Adobe CC licenses to students, Adobe does offer post secondary education students a number of paid subscription options.
 Tip: Between our labs and production laptops that you can sign out from the RCC 166 Cage, you may find that you don’t need an Adobe CC license,… Read More »